ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building.md

 # Landing zone building

+> TODO: deprecate this documentation in favor of automation

 Building the landing zone for Shared Services Canada is very similar to the process described for the [landing-zone-v2](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/solutions/landing-zone-v2/README.md#Organization) solution in the Google's Pubsec Toolkit repo.

 This document will highlight the discrepancies instead of repeating the full process.